irvingreid/controlledflight-jekyll/_posts/2008-04-17-pascal-meunier-on-teaching-secure-programming.md

 [CERIAS Weblogs Â» Speculations on Teaching Secure Programming](http://www.cerias.purdue.edu/weblogs/pmeunier/general/post-140/speculations-on-teaching-secure-programming/)

 > Security is somewhat of a habit, an attitude, a way of thinking and life.
-You wonâ€™t become a secure programmer just because you learned of a new vulnerability, exploit or security trick today, although it may help and have a cumulative effect.
+You won't become a secure programmer just because you learned of a new vulnerability, exploit or security trick today, although it may help and have a cumulative effect.